mudasobwa/mudasobwa.github.io/_posts/2021-02-13-conditional-context.md

   - elixir
 ---

 Elixir 1.11 brought to us (amongst other very exciting features) [`is_struct/2`](https://hexdocs.pm/elixir/Kernel.html#is_struct/2) guard.
-It, by the way, might have been used as an example of more straightforward not backward compatible example in my yesterday’s [writing](https://rocket-science.ru/hacking/2021/02/12/conditional-defguard), but I avoided it for a reason that will become clear below.
+It, by the way, might have been used as an example of more straightforward not backward compatible alternative in my yesterday’s [writing](https://rocket-science.ru/hacking/2021/02/12/conditional-defguard), but I avoided it for a reason that will become clear below.

 Gazing for the first time into the documentation examples, I was confused.
-This example is
+Here it is

 ```elixir
 iex> is_struct(URI.parse("/"), URI)